-President's Report to the 2015 Annual General Meeting of the Australian Association of Stud Merino Breeders Ltd.
+President's Report to the 2017 Annual General Meeting of the Australian Association of Stud Merino Breeders Ltd.